Cape Coloureds: Cape Coloureds in the media

 Various books have covered the subject matter of Coloured identity and heritage.

 Patric Tariq Mellet, heritage activist and author of 'The Camissa Embrace' and co-creator of The Camissa Museum, has composed a vast online blog archive ('Camissa People') of heritage information concerning Coloured ancestry tracing to the Indigenous San and Khoe and Malagasy, East African, Indonesian, Indian, Bengal and Sri Lankan slaves.

 Terminology

-The term "coloured" is currently treated as a neutral description in Southern Africa, classifying people of mixed race ancestry.
+The term "coloureds" is currently treated as a neutral description in Southern Africa, classifying people of mixed race ancestry.
 "Coloured" may be seen as offensive in some other western countries, such as Britain and the United States of America.
-Cape Coloureds identify as black in every other country besides Namibia.
-They are black, e.g. in the United States of America and Britain.
-The reason why Cape Coloureds identify as black in every other country besides Namibia is because the racial classification in other countries are different from South Africa and Namibia's racial classification and other countries don't have the racial classification "coloured".